History of the Yakama Nation of the Pacific Northwest from the Yakama People's Point of View

 Mount St. Helens.
 Volcanic ash eruption in the foreground and Mt.
 Adams in the background Washington, ca. October 18, 1980.
 Source: https://digitalcollections.lib.washington.edu/digital/collection/epic/id/4856/rec/17

-“In nineteen eighty i drove into the ash.
+Audio Transcript: “In nineteen eighty I drove into the ash.
 I was officiating a funeral.
 When the mountain exploded my dad and I, we watched it from a distance from [name omitted], and we knew we had to come up and conduct a funeral.
 So we met the ash.”

 Click outside of the white area to return to the timeline